My 5 Embarrassing Blunders in Business (Avoidable Mistakes)

 I mean, sure, have a calendar, treat it as a sacred document even but I still thought that organising one’s office, one’s work place, one’s life (!!) is really for the boring, mechanical, loser types.

 Now those organised, boring, mechanical loser types are the only ones who actually do things that matter.

-I realised this severe lack of organisation as one of the main reasons of stagnant businesses and haphazard life.
-I dove into the literature, tested it, applied it every-freakin-where, and now I can say that I am on my way to be “masterfully organised” and I even have a label printer as proof!
+I realized this severe lack of organization as one of the main reasons of stagnant businesses and haphazard life.
+I dove into the literature, tested it, applied it every-freakin-where, and now I can say that I am on my way to be “masterfully organized” and I even have a label printer as proof!